Australian cricket team in Pakistan in 1982–83

-The Australian cricket team toured Pakistan from September to October 1982 to play three Test and two match One day series against Pakistan.
-Pakistan won the test series 3–0, and one day series 2–0.
+The Australian cricket team toured Pakistan in September and October 1982 to play three Tests and a two-match One Day International series.
+Pakistan won the Test series 3–0, and one day series 2–0.
 Australia failed to win a single game on the entire tour.

 In the words of Wisden, "The Australians proved ill-equipped to cope with a Pakistan side beginning to exert its international authority under the leadership of Imran Khan...
 For Pakistan it was the country's finest cricketing hour.
 Their three-nil Test victory was unprecedented in a short series there...
 It all amounted to a tour to rank among the most dismal ever made by an Australian side."

+Peter McFarline of The Age wrote "on a ratio of defeats to games, the 1982 Australians in Pakistan have been this country's worst national team."

 Australia's wicketkeeper on the tour, Rod Marsh, later wrote that "the more you think of the 1982 Australian cricket tour of Pakistan the more you want to forget it."

 Australian squad

 Australia had just defeated Pakistan 2–1 at home during the 1981–82 summer season and several of the players had previously toured Pakistan.

 Captain Greg Chappell and fast bowlers Dennis Lillee and Len Pascoe who had all just toured New Zealand were all unavailable for selection on the tour.
 Chappell was replaced as captain by Kim Hughes, his vice-captain, despite the fact that many observers felt the more experienced Rod Marsh should have gotten the job.
 Hughes had led Australia to defeat on tours of India (1979) and England (1981).

 The Australian squad announced on 26 March 1982 was: